russolsen/expletive/README.md

 ### An Example

-Have you ever noticed that when you do `ls -l` in your terminal, `ls` prints the total number of bytes are the top of the output?
+Have you ever noticed that when you do `ls -l` in your terminal, `ls` prints the total number of bytes at the top of the output?

 ```shell
 ~/projects/ruby/expletive: ls -l